Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 Hiking is a great way to keep fit and active, and according to some seventy-year-old hikers who you can cross paths with in the mountains, it’s a real rejuvenation!

-To make your first hikes fun and enjoyable, I will cover everything you need.
+To make your first hikes fun and enjoyable, I will cover everything you will need.
+And at the very bottom of this article you will find a table with some essential hiking gear for beginner hiker for two different budgets.

 Table of Contents